 To Suriel, the imaginative lens is arguably the best with which to view how folkloric figures act as an agent in history and animate cultural memory.
 As a document of imagination, the Black subconscious assumes the role of reconfiguring collective memory and reclaiming histories.

 The methodology of oral histories and storytelling informs the artistic process, whereby interviews with people serve as a springboard to visual and theoretical research.
 The objective is to understand both the profane and sacred — how people visualise their ancestors, deities, and folkloric figures.

-The objective of this research is to understand how the local populations visualize their ancestors, deities, and folkloric figures.
-With Ghost Island, Suriel tries to answer the three fundamental questions that underlie both his artistic research practice and his own ontology: What constitutes a Caribbean and/or Black identity?
+Ultimately Ghost Island attempts to answer the three fundamental questions that underlie both Suriel’s artistic research practice and his cultural roots: What constitutes a Caribbean/Black identity?
 How can we imagine this identity?
 What cognitive tools can be developed to engage with Caribbean/Black identity?